pds-data-dictionaries/ldd-nh/src/Notes_for_Developers.md

 # LDD Conventions for This Project

-When updating, modifying, or otherwise constributing to the New Horizons namespace, please observe the following conventions.
+When updating, modifying, or otherwise contributing to the New Horizons namespace, please observe the following conventions.

 ## Process

-* Before you begin work on a new development task or bugfix, raise an issue for it in the ldd-nh repo "Issues" list.
-We will be using this for communication amongst the various developers (typically the local "Issues" list is *not* used for tracking LDD issues).
+* Before you begin work on a new development task or bugfix, raise an issue for it in the ldd-nh repo [Issues list](https://github.com/pds-data-dictionaries/ldd-nh/issues).
+We will be using this for communication amongst the various developers (typically the local Issues list is *not* used for tracking LDD issues).
 Reference the local issue in your commit message(s).
 * Build and test locally before commiting to the repo.
   Commiting a new IngestLDD file triggers the autobuild function of the repo.
 There are limits on the